modir/mvc-tutorial/docs/app.md

 of our entries.
 "Todoentry_Page.php" to view a single entry and edit or delete it.
 And "Todoentry_Add_Page" for making a new entry.

-Create these files in the views folder.
+Create these files in the `views` folder.

-Todoitems_Page:
+Todoitems_Page.php:

 ~~~php
 <!DOCTYPE html>